Showing posts sorted by relevance for query Emeritus. Sort by date Show all posts

 The last papal resignation but one.

-Shocked, the hermit declined the appointment, only to have his own arguments turned on him, the cardinals insisting if he refused the office he would be defying God himself; trapped, he was crowned at Santa Maria di Collemaggio in Aquila, taking the name Celestine V. The anchorite, lost in the world of power politics and low skullduggery was utterly unsuited to the role and within months issued an edict confirming the right of a pope to abdicate.
-That done, he resigned, intending to return to his cave but his successor, Boniface VIII (Benedetto Caetani, circa 1231-1303; pope 1294-1303) had no wish to have such a puritanical loose canon at large and imprisoned him in an agreeable castle where, within months, he died.
-In 2013, Benedict XVI fared better, retiring to a sort of papal granny flat in the Vatican.
+Shocked, the hermit declined the appointment, only to have his own arguments turned on him, the cardinals insisting if he refused the office he would be defying God himself; trapped, he was crowned at Santa Maria di Collemaggio in Aquila, taking the name Celestine V. The anchorite, lost in the world of power politics and low skulduggery was utterly unsuited to the role and within months issued an edict confirming the right of a pope to abdicate.
+That done, he resigned, intending to return to his cave but his successor, Boniface VIII (Benedetto Caetani, circa 1231-1303; pope 1294-1303), having no wish to have such a puritanical loose cannon at large, imprisoned him in an agreeable castle where, within months, he died.
+In 2013, Benedict XVI fared better, retiring to a sort of papal granny flat in the Vatican and the edict confirming the right of a pope to resign rather than waiting to be taken by God or the Devil is all that remains from Celestine V's pontificate.

 Allegory of the Coronation of Celestine V, Musée di Louvre, Paris.